PostHog/posthog.com/contents/tutorials/power-users.md

 If a feature shows higher retention, repeated use, and a large difference in usage to the average, it is likely valuable to a power user.
 You can use data related to this feature along with qualitative analysis, such as insights from user interviews and session recordings, to solidify the definition of your power user.

 For example, at PostHog, we define power users as users with a high number of [discoveries](/handbook/product/metrics).
 It is a metric users do repeatedly every week, distinguishes engaged users, and creates higher retention.
-We've done tests to confirm it's importance, checking it against other potential definitions, for example:
+We've done tests to confirm its importance, checking it against other potential definitions, for example:

 > A test carried out on Oct 6 with cohorts from Aug 8 to Aug 29, 2021 revealed that Discoveries show 2.3x more retained users (in absolute numbers) and had an F1-score 33% higher than for Discovered Learnings.